 11. Inter-company Ioans (cont.)
 However, with effect from 1 January 2011, cross border inter-company loans will be required to be charged an arm's length interest rate.
-There is a 15% withholding tax on interest payment to non-residents, subject to tax treaty provisions.
-There is no thin capital rule.
+A 15% withholding tax on interest payment to non-residents is subject to tax treaty provisions.
+There is no minimum capitalization rule.
 12. TP Penalty Regime from YA 2019 Fines up to \$10,000 may be imposed for non-compliance of TP documentation requirements.
-In addition, a surcharge of 5% will be imposed on the TP adjustments made by the IRAS in the event of a taxpayer's non-compliance with the arm's length principle.
+In addition, a surcharge of 5% will be levied on the TP adjustments made by the IRAS in the event of a taxpayer's non-compliance with the arm's length principle.
 13. COVID-19 Support Measures In light of the global COVID-19 outbreak, a series of support measures have been introduced to help businesses where their TP has been adversely affected.
-This included: Allow for provision of information on COVID-19 impact in the TP documentation to substantiate the arm's length nature of the TP outcome.
-Consultation to review taxpayers' request to perform term-testing for the YAs 2021 and 2022.
-Increased flexibility in reviewing the circumstances that surround the TP that has been affected by COVID-19 pandemic.
+This included: Allow for information on COVID-19 impact in the TP documentation to substantiate the arm's length nature of the TP outcome.
+Consultation to review taxpayers' request to perform term-testing for the YAs 2021 and 2023.
+Increased flexibility in reviewing the circumstances surrounding the TP affected by COVID-19 pandemic.

-TAIWAN 2021 TRANSFER PRICING
+TAIWAN 2023 TRANSFER PRICING